Enter Our Photo Contest »

 Most orders ship within 5 business days or less.

 Amaryllis and Paperwhites will start shipping to all regions the week of October 17th.

-Our shipping costs are the same for all products, and even if your order requires more than one ship date, there are no extra costs.
+Our shipping costs are the same for all products.
+If your order requires more than one shipment and all items are shipping to the same address, there are no extra costs.
 Shipping charges for the contiguous United States are shown in the chart below.

 |Up to $9.99||$6.95|